BioInf2305/scalepopgen_v0/read_me/filtering_snps_and_indi/run_filter.md

     max_missing            = -9
     minQ                   = -9

 After all the parameters are set, we can run the tool.
 In our case we used conda configuration profile and set maximum 10 processes that can be executed in parallel by each executor.
-The command looks like this:
+After we moved to **scalepopgen** folder, we execute the following command:
 ```
 nextflow run scale_popgen.nf -qs 10 -profile conda
 ```